open-telemetry/oteps/text/0240-app-telemetry-schema-vision-roadmap.md

-* **Discoverability and Interoperability**: It is difficult to discover a priori and automatically what an application as a whole specifically generates in terms of telemetry and associated metadata.This makes it difficult to integrate with enterprise data catalogs, compliance procedures, or privacy management in CI/CD pipelines.
+* **Discoverability and Interoperability**: It is difficult to discover a priori and automatically what an application as a whole specifically generates in terms of telemetry and associated metadata.This makes it difficult to integrate with enterprise data catalogs, compliance procedures, or automated privacy enforcement in CI/CD pipelines.
 * **User experience**: Although very flexible, generic clients do not offer the same benefits as a strongly typed dedicated API.
 A type-safe API is more ergonomic, more robust, and more easily maintainable.
 Modern IDEs are capable